Tao Hou

 Tamal K. Dey* and Tao Hou*

-International Symposium on Computational Geometry 2021
+International Symposium on Computational Geometry (SoCG) 2021

 [talk@SoCG]